ipilcher/sht/docs/overview.md

   [*Robin Hood hashing*][1] for a discussion of PSLs.)
 A PSL value anywhere close to 127 will only occur if the hash function is pathologically bad.

+* The maximum number of read-only iterators an a table is 32,767.

 In addition to the limits imposed by the library, the total size of a table is limited by the amount of memory available to the application.
 A table's total memory footprint scales with the product of the number of buckets and the entry